 “We monitor our home remotely when we aren’t here.”

-“Don’t mind the security cameras, please go about your business and take care of what you need for the project.”
+“Don’t mind the security system, please go about your business and take care of what you need for the project.”

 Katie Holmes is a senior author at everyday-courtesy.com with over 15 years of experience in marketing and psychology.
 As a freelance consultant, she also supports companies and executives in overcoming communication challenges.
 Katie is a passionate digital nomad working on her first book on the art of communication.